KieranBest/Final-Year-Project/Documentation.md

   if(this.x > lowerBoundary && this.x < upperBoundary)
 ```

 'recurringNotes' only changes when progressing from level 1 to 2, and 14 to 15.
 This is due to the same reason as changing the speed, in order to ensure that the application is applicable to a wide range of audiences, it is important to not drastically change the difficulty every time the level changes. 'numberOfNotes' is the number of notes that are required at any 1 moment, this is the difference between a single note, or a chord which are only implemented in levels 6, 7, 13 and 14.
-These chord requirements use the same system as accessing the difficulty, a chord class that contains all chords and their note details.
+These chord requirements use the same system as accessing the difficulty, a chord class that contains all chords and their note details (School of Rock, 2023).
 This can be found [here](https://github.com/KieranBest/Individual-Project/blob/3d1d01a6edbadef9c1179c8599a80aac79286f39/Chords.js#L1).

 ```JavaScript
   const trebleChords = {